 Sochi, Russia has been garnering increased attention over the past two years in its bid to become a major winter sports hub.
 With its successful grab of the 2014 Winter Olympics in Russia and the addition of a Formula 1 race track that will also be ready the same year, Sochi has demonstrated its ability to attract sports enthusiasts and organizations alike.
 The Black Sea resort town has undergone serious renovations and construction in its ambition to become an international player in the sports arena and is ever expanding by adding new venues, among these is the Extreme Hotel.
-Opening in 2015, the complex is being billed as one of the best locations for extreme sports in Russia and aims to attract future customers’ attention through the exposure and hype of the 2014 Olympics.
+Opening in 2015, the complex is being built as one of the best locations for extreme sports in Russia and aims to attract future customers’ attention through the exposure and hype of the 2014 Olympics.

 According to statistics, this hotel could in fact have a bright future.
 With over 150 million extreme sports participants in the world, Sochi’s Extreme Hotel hopes to capitalize on this market.
 There are no signs that the trends are slowing, either: extreme sports is the fastest growing sector in the sports field.
 ES and Rosa Khutor hope to monopolize on a model that involves creating a unique environment for extreme sports in Russia by developing a series of high-quality venues within close proximity and promoting an environment that caters to younger individuals.
 Extreme Sports is betting on success in Sochi and if successful, plans to replicate its design in some of the best extreme sports locations all over the world.